About Southwest Ohio AEYC

 Equity Chair

 Denise Steward is an early childhood professional with over 40 years of experience.
 She has served as preschool teacher, education coordinator, center director, Head Start Director, Operations Director and Director of Early Childhood Education for several nonprofit organizations.
 She recently retired as Senior Director of Diversity, Equity and Inclusion for Learning Grove, a nonprofit that provides services to children, youth and families in both Greater Cincinnati and Northern Kentucky.
 Denise holds a master’s degree in child development and family studies.
-She has served on the boards of 4C for Children, Cincinnati and Ohio AEYC’s, and currently serves as co-chair of SWOAEYC’s Equity Committee.
+She has served on the boards of 4C for Children, Cincinnati and Ohio AEYC’s, and currently serves as chair of SWOAEYC’s Equity Committee.
 She and her husband have four grown children, three grandchildren, and reside in Springdale, Ohio.

 Our History